urbanengine/UrbanEngineApi/README.md

 dotnet ef migrations remove --startup-project Services\UrbanEngineApi --project Infrastructure\Persistence
 ```

-If working with the local SQL Express database you'll have to delete the *.db file first as well
+If working with the local SQL Lite database you'll have to delete the *.db file first as well

 ## Seed Data